How did people come to such wildly different conclusions about American aid to Pakistan?

 He argues that the job simply takes time.
 Consider the USAID plan to build or rehabilitate 1,000 schools in the southern regions of the vast province of Punjab.
 If successful, the plan would simultaneously address three of Pakistan's greatest tragedies.
 Pakistan suffers from a low literacy rate, especially in rural areas.
 Many of the schools would replace buildings wrecked in last year's catastrophic floods.
 And southern Punjab is seen as a major source of the militant fighters who have horrified and transfixed this country with one attack after another; the causes of militancy are complicated, of course, but more education and economic activity wouldn't hurt.

 School construction, however, has yet to begin.
-Sissons says his staff has spent substantial time preparing Pakistan government agencies.
+Sisson says his staff has spent substantial time preparing Pakistan government agencies.
 Finally the start may be near — just in time for a political complication.
 Last month, the government of Punjab publicly announced a plan to cast off American aid.
 The projects affected would include the 1,000 schools.

-In an interview, Punjab's law minister, Rana Sanaullah, said with striking frankess that his government made "a political decision," reflecting public anger about drone attacks in Pakistan as well as the raid that killed Osama bin Laden.
+In an interview, Punjab's law minister, Rana Sanaullah, said with striking frankness that his government made "a political decision," reflecting public anger about drone attacks in Pakistan as well as the raid that killed Osama bin Laden.
 "The people are very emotional," he said.

 It's not certain that Punjab really will reject the money in the end.
 It is certain that Pakistan ranks among the more complicated challenges the U.S. government has taken on in the crowded decade since the Sept.
 11 attacks.